From: Friday, November 3, 2023

 4 Star – Amazing views

-Graduate Tucson offers accommodations with a restaurant, a fitness center & a bar.
-Facilities at this property are a 24-hour front desk and luggage storage space, along with free WiFi.
-Every room has a desk, a flat-screen TV & a private bathroom
+Graduate Tucson offers accommodation with a restaurant, a fitness centre and a bar.
+Among the facilities at this property are a 24-hour front desk and luggage storage space, along with free WiFi throughout the property.
+Valet parking is available.
+At the hotel, every room has a desk, a flat-screen TV and a private bathroom.

 The Tuxon Hotel